 Avoid low end dog foods that are made with poor sources of protein, lots of filler, and indigestible minerals and vitamins.

 It is important for your dog to drink a sufficient amount of water every day.
 Depending on your geographical location, tap water is usually fine for dogs.
-However, in dusty areas, you should be mindful of keeping the area around the water bowl clean in order to avoid dirt, dust and other particles from contamination the water.
+However, in dusty areas, you should be mindful of keeping the area around the water bowl clean in order to avoid contamination from dirt, dust and other particles.
 This is especially true for dogs with digestive problems.